 According to the Equifax survey, one in five Americans know more about national politics than they do about their own credit histories.
 Even though many of the respondents are taking steps to educate themselves by reading financial articles online (45 percent are doing this), 38 percent admitted they aren’t doing anything specific at all.

-Just because we aren’t educated now doesn’t mean we want the same for future generations.
+Just because we don’t know much about credit now doesn’t mean we want the same for future generations.
 Ninety percent believe personal finance should be a required course to graduate high school.

 Financial illiteracy is a huge problem in America.
 Last year, an in-depth study showed that no state in the United States has an A in financial literacy, and only four states achieved an A-.
 Almost half got a C or worse.
 Mississippi was the lone state with a failing grade.

-Experts believe financial literacy needs to be taught and tested at a young age, just like math or reading.
+Experts believe we need to learn financial literacy at a young age, with testing just like math or reading.
 Even starting in high school would be beneficial to young people to encourage them to talk about finances at home.

 And home is where money talk should be encouraged.
 Many parents are interested in talking to their kids about saving, but that’s about it.
 And it could be because they don’t actually know enough about the ins and outs of money to educate their children.